 I’m an amateur car racer with an interest in aerodynamics.
 I have zero credentials or education in this.
 But I read a lot, and sometimes get out of my armchair and experiment.
-I have a lot of other interests and rarely share them, but for some reason I feel compelled to share this aero stuff.
+I’ve benefitted a lot from research and testing other people have done, and this site is my way of giving back.

 I was initially drawn to exotic cars, but then I realized I’d never own a Ferrari.
 But… I might own the Ferrari of motorcycles!
 So I got into bikes for a while.
 I went to motorcycle mechanics school and was briefly a BWM level 2 technician.
 I later worked as an editor and staff writer for Moto-Euro magazine.

-I never did get the Ferrari of motorcycles, but I have the Lambo, as it were, a 1974 Moto Guzzi V7 Sport.
-I’m mostly into vintage bikes these days, here’s a pair of 1975 beauties: my Honda XL350 with my wife, Jenna.
+I never did get the Ferrari of motorcycles, but I have the Lamborghini, as it were, a 1974 Moto Guzzi V7 Sport.
+My daily ride is more utilitarian, a 1975 Honda XL350.
+Here it is with my wife, Jenna.

 One day I was at a track day and I saw the biggest pile of shit car being loaded up on a trailer for a race.
 The owner told me about the 24 Hours of Lemons.
 Racing $500 cars wheel-to-wheel was the dumbest, most reckless, and biggest waste of resources that I could imagine, and so a year later I was racing a first-gen MR2 with a boat we built around it.
 I somehow convinced my brother and some close friends to waste their time and money on this as well.
 Fools.